wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/5-exercise-deploy-site-collection-app-catalog.md

 Navigate to an existing site collection and select **Site Contents** from the left-hand navigation.

 In the set of lists on the **Site Contents** page, look for a library named **Apps for SharePoint**.
-If its present, you can skip to the next step of this exercise.
+If it's present, you can skip to the next step of this exercise.
 Otherwise you'll need to create the site collection App Catalog.

 Depending on your development platform, create a new site collection App Catalog: